Rio (Ledri Vula song)

-"Rio" is a song recorded by Kosovo-Albanian rapper Ledri Vula.
-Lasting two minutes and thirty eight seconds, the record was solely written by the rapper himself and produced by Albanian producer Big Bang.
+"Rio" is a song recorded by Kosovar rapper Ledri Vula.
+Lasting two minutes and thirty eight seconds, the song was solely written by the rapper himself and produced by Albanian producer Big Bang.
 A pop song, its lyrics talks about the rapper telling his unidentified girlfriend not to be so hard on him.
 An official music video for the song was shot in Brazil and was uploaded on 4 June 2019 onto YouTube in order to accompany the single's release.
 It visually features the rapper and Albanian model Lorena Haliti celebrating in a colorful alley of Rio de Janeiro together with Samba and Capoeira dancers.

 Background and composition

 "Rio" was solely written by Ledri Vula himself and produced by his collaborator Big Bang.
 Swedish producer Johan Bejerholm was furthermore helmed for the record's mixing and mastering process.
 In terms of music notation, it was composed in 4/4 time and is performed in the key of A♭ minor with a tempo of 125 beats per minute.
 An Albanian language song, its lyrics talks about the rapper telling his unidentified girlfriend not to be so hard on him.